Hyper-Unearthing/Noterie/docs/ARCHITECTURE.md

 - Easy to customize
 - Works on all Unix-like systems

-### Why Single Notes File?
+### Why User-Specified Directory?
-- Follows append-and-review philosophy
-- Simple CTRL+F searching
+- Flexibility to use existing note directories
+- Integration with cloud sync (Dropbox, iCloud, etc.)
+- Users can choose their own version control setup
-- No cognitive overhead of organizing folders
+- No opinionated file organization
-- Natural prioritization (recent = top)
+- Works with existing workflows
+- AI decides structure based on user's strategy
+- Search across all files seamlessly

 ### Why OpenCode?
 - Powerful file operations